Lt.-Col. Duncan Campbell, 5th of South Hall1

 Last Edited=17 Aug 2004

-Captain Duncan Campbell was educated at Rugby School, Rugby, Warwickshire, England.1 He gained the rank of Captain in the service of the 2nd Battalion, Black Watch, Royal Highlanders.1 He fought in the Boer War between 1900 and 1902.1 He fought in the Northern Nigerian Campaign between 1905 and 1910, with the West African Frontier Force.1 He fought in the First World War.1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He gained the rank of Captain in the 2nd Battalion, Black Watch, Royal Highlanders.1 He fought in the Boer War between 1900 and 1902.1 He fought in the Northern Nigerian Campaign between 1905 and 1910, with the West African Frontier Force.1 He fought in the First World War.1

 Citations